 It’s Diwali season, a time when you see lights everywhere and stacks of mithai boxes in the house.
 While crackers are the standard form of celebrating Diwali, our dogs are not very happy with the loud bangs that accompany the light show.
 Those of you who have dogs would know the trauma that they go through every Diwali.
 Dogs hide and quiver with fear till the loud noises don’t stop.
-However, there are some steps you can take to celebrate a dog friendly Diwali this year.
+However, there are some steps you can take to celebrate a dog-friendly Diwali this year.
 Here’s how:

-1. Desensitize your dogs to loud noises
+1. Desensitise your dogs to loud noises

 2. Create a safe, soothing place for pets